TofuKiller9000/SarahReenPortfolio/content/projects/OurTown_project/index.md

 ### Programming

 *Our Town* is an ongoing project which currently has a live demo out.
-I am the Lead Programmer and Technial Designer for the project working in Unreal Engine 5.
+I am the Lead Programmer and Technical Designer for the project working in Unreal Engine 5.
 Some of the key systems I have created for the game include but are not limited to:

 - Branching Dialogue Trees
 - Dynamic Interaction System